 *Pre-k to kindergarten: This 30-minute talk introduces our book ‘Andy’s Surprise’ and uses colorful images to tell the story behind the story.
 The program includes an illustrated reading of the book.

-*Grades 2-8th: In the five-steps of the writing process, we use scenic, historic and wildlife photographs, to discuss how our (8) books progressed from the pre-write to publishing.
-During the presentation, students will receive examples of brainstorming, prewriting, editing, and revising.
+*Grades 2-12th: In the five-steps of the writing process, we use scenic, historic and wildlife photographs, to discuss how our (9) books progressed from the pre-write to publishing.
+During the presentation, students will receive examples of brainstorming, pre-writing, editing, and revising.
 As well as scientific terms.

 *All audiences: An Allagash Haunting-A Radio Classic : A damping cloak of darkness approaches and brings a new meaning to the old saying “in the eye of the storm…Canoe with Olivia as she’s paddles in the worst storm ever…Through a radio broadcast, hear snapping campfires, ghostly music and the call of a loon while over 120 pictures display across screen.
 Viewers will experience New England's wild river in a whole new way as they go with the flow and as some say, ‘back into time.’